openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 ## Secure Model Deployment

-After a model is optimized by the OpenVINO Model Optimizer, it's deployed to target devices in the Intermediate Representation (IR) format.
+After a model is optimized by the OpenVINO Model Optimizer, it's deployed to target devices in the OpenVINO Intermediate Representation (OpenVINO IR) format.
 An optimized model is stored on edge device and is executed by the OpenVINO Runtime.
 (ONNX, PDPD models can also be read natively by the OpenVINO Runtime.)